AqwamCreates/DataPredict/docs/API/Models/FuzzyCMeans.md

 * setInitialClustersOnDataPoints: Set whether or not the model to create centroids on any data points.

 * setTheCentroidsDistanceFarthest: Set whether or not the model to create centroids that are furthest from each other.
 This can only take effect if the "setInitialClustersOnDataPoints" is set to true.

+* epsilon: The value to ensure that denominator calculation doesn't reach infinity.

 #### Returns: